Friday, May 31, 2013

 Concerning the title of Mediatrix, Fr.
 Reginald Garrigou‑Lagrange, O.P. discusses the office of mediator:

-St. John Vianney: "All the saints have a great devotion to Our Lady: no grace comes from Heaven without passing through her hands.
+St. John Vianney's words from a few centuries before these holy pontiffs bear similar testimony: "All the saints have a great devotion to Our Lady: no grace comes from Heaven without passing through her hands.
 We cannot go into a house without speaking to the doorkeeper.
 Well, the Holy Virgin is the doorkeeper of Heaven.”

-What does it mean for her to be the mediatrix?
-See: Is There a Mediator with the "One Mediator Between God and Man"?
+For more information see Is There a Mediator with the "One Mediator Between God and Man"? based on the writings of St. Louis de Montfort

 Litany to Our Lady Mediatrix of all Graces